 Part of the Smith Center Campus, this facility houses the Cabaret Jazz Club while overlooking Symphony Park and the Troesh Studio Theater.
 Due to its prominent location, our work schedule was subject to the various rehearsals and performances in the building.

 Additionally, the building is acoustically sophisticated with extensive sound treatments and isolation.
 Our design included significant considerations to the necessary acoustical treatments to ensure sound isolation.

 The scope of work included improvements to both the first floor and fifth floor of the building.
 And the job required us to protect the main lobby and the elevator as well as provide daily cleaning of all public spaces at the end of the day.

-High-end finishes were used, including a glass operable wall system, frameless glass office walls and doors, zolotone wall finishes, laminate imported from India, and an open ceiling concept.
-A Feng shui consultant ensured the best possible environment for their employees.
+High-end finishes were used, including a glass operable wall system, frameless glass office walls and doors, Zolatone wall finishes, laminate imported from India, and an open ceiling concept.
+A feng shui consultant ensured the best possible environment for their employees.